 What Is a Subject Matter Expert?

-A subject matter expert—or SME—is an individual with a profound knowledge of a particular topic—or subject matter.
+A subject matter expert—or SME—is an individual with expertise and knowledge of a particular topic—or subject matter.

 Their specialty might be: